 This will ensure that patients get prompt treatment while allowing hospitals to conserve their resources for the current pandemic.
 In fact, research has shown that treating eye emergencies at eye doctors' offices can potentially divert 1.4 million patients away from emergency rooms per year.

-While we have closed our store for routine appointments, Switalski Eye Care at Plano continues to provide emergency care for those who need it.
+While we have closed our store for routine appointments, Switalski Eye Care at East Plano continues to provide emergency care for those who need it.
 We'd like to reassure our patients that we are here to help with anyone’s emergency eye care requirements – for both for new and existing patients.